Growing Guide

 Maintaining

-This is an indeterminate variety which will continue to grow as long as conditions are favorable.
-Use a plant support, like a tomato cage, to keep the plant off the ground and to optimize space in your garden.
-As the plant grows remove any leaves that touch the soil surface to reduce pest and disease transmission.
+Using a plant support or trellis will help keep the vine off the soil and produce at its best.
+It’s best to remove any dead, or damaged leaves from the plant to help focus growth on the fruits.
 We recommend adding organic compost or an organic all purpose liquid fertilizer once per month to allow for vigorous growth.
 Inspect your plant weekly for signs of pests or damage, if needed, use an organic pest spray once a week until the issue is resolved.

 Harvesting